kekeandzeyu/Computer-Science-Study-Notes/src/pages/Notes/database.md

 ---
-layout: "../../layouts/PostLayout.astro"
+layout: "../../layouts/NotesLayout.astro"
-title: 'My First Blog Post'
+title: 'Database System'
 pubDate: 2022-07-01
 description: 'This is the first post of my new Astro blog.'
 author: 'Astro Learner'